donomii/throff/README.md

     PRINTLN GREETING
     BIND GREETING => PROMISE [ HELLO ]

 Promises are most useful when they are used on code that is expensive to run, like database or network calls.
-So for instance, instead of loading data from the database for all employees and putting it into an array, you can fill the array with PROMISES which will fetch the data when accessed.
+So for instance, instead of loading data from the database for all employees and putting it into an array, you can fill the array with PROMISES which will delay fetching the data until accessed.

 After the **lambda** runs, its return value is cached, and the **lambda** is not called again.  **lambda** is only ever called once.

-Note
+Example

+    MAP [ PROMISE [ database-fetch USER ] ARG USER => ] [ BOB MARY SUE DAVE ]

+Notes about "forcing" promises

+Promises are difficult to handle without accidentally triggering the code, and sometimes it is possible to forget to trigger the code, resulting in printing out the code to be executed, rather than its result.
+The easiest way to handle promises is to use ->LAMBDA to convert it to a normal LAMBDA, and then use CALL to fetch the result when you know you want it.
+You can also safely handle promises by putting them in ARRAYs or HASHes.

-Promises are easy to trigger accidentally by passing them to a function that accesses them.
-For instance, calling MAP on an array of PROMISEs will activate every PROMISE in the array, because MAP takes each element from the input array and "accesses" it while calling the map function.
+Promises can be triggered accidentally by passing them to a function that accesses them.
+For instance, calling MAP on an array of PROMISEs will activate every PROMISE in the array, because MAP takes each element from the input array and "accesses" it.
+Other array functions like FOLD, FILTER, etc will do the same.

-Note

-Promises are easy to NOT trigger accidentally.
 Because a promise is just a function, it has to be used like a function to work.
-If you never assign it to a variable and then use it, the function won't run.  e.g.
+If you never assign it to a variable and then use it, or use CALL on it, then the function won't run.  e.g.

    PRINTLN PROMISE [ HELLO ]